 The best tool to ferret out the facts from fiction is what we call comparative analysis.
 It’s a structured scientific approach to comparative religious studies.
 Another vital tool is the Enneagram.
 The Enneagram can help us spot our harmful thought scripts.

-You must confront and remove a negative bias and prejudice before adding positive thought scripts.
+You’ll need to confront and remove negative bias and prejudice before adding positive thought scripts.
 Removing negative programming isn’t easy inner work, but it is necessary.
 Once you’ve removed the harmful programming scripts, you can replace them with positive ones using affirmations.
 Don’t overlay positive affirmations over harmful or destructive programming.
 Your negative self-talk will override them.

 One last point.
-No matter how long you study, learning how to adopt a beginner’s mindset will take you farther.
+No matter how long you study, you will go farther if you learn to approach every situation as a potential learning opportunity.
 Approach every day with a fresh perspective, eager to learn and share.

 (1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia